USA – Chaka Desert Challenge

 By Stuart Thompson

-Mark and I left a surprising warm and sunny Northern Ireland to go experience desert golf for the first time.
+Mark and I left a surprisingly warm and sunny Northern Ireland to go experience desert golf for the first time.
 After years of watching tournament golf at Scottsdale on TV we eagerly looked forward to playing on immaculate green courses set in a beautiful but harsh arid landscape.

 We flew into Phoenix and as it is the small airport the immigration was pretty painless and in no time we had our hire car and hit the road for the short drive to Scottsdale.
 Our base for the first three nights was the JW Marriott McDowell Mountains.
 We checked in and strangely it was Saturday night again due to the time difference so a bit of dinner (at an ungodly hour back home) and a couple of beers then bed for some sleep before the start of the Chaka Desert Challenge which started the following morning.